 In fiscal 2020, because of the COVID-19 pandemic, we held only a potato-harvesting event in Nakashinden green space, inviting children from child welfare facilities.

 We called for the donation of old ties and children’s books to help support welfare facilities for disabled persons and orphanages, and are holding lunchtime volunteering activities where employees clean up the collected books and separate the fabric from the collected ties.

 In fiscal 2020, because of the COVID-19 pandemic, we did not hold any group activities but held a family volunteer program in which each person collected goods and cleaned them at home.

 Sale of bakery goods from welfare facilities for disabled persons

 To help support welfare facilities for disabled persons, in fiscal 2019 we started selling bakery goods from these welfare facilities at our Group companies Aiko Corporation and Aichi Steel Logistics Co., Ltd. This is in addition to previous efforts selling chiffon cakes in each of our cafeterias and selling bakery goods at each of our plants.

 In fiscal 2020, we continued to sell bakery goods from welfare facilities for disabled persons, as they were having difficulties expanding sales.
 However, because of the COVID-19 pandemic, we switched to sales on an order basis.

 Recycled books, CDs and DVDs

-We have started a collection drive as a support activity for welfare facilities for disabled persons.
-The used books we collect are fixed up for resale by persons with disabilities, with profits going to the workers involved.
+We have started a collection drive at employee dormitories and the company cafeteria to support welfare facilities for disabled persons.
+The used books we collect are fixed up for resale by people with disabilities, with the profits going to the workers involved.